If you need a generator that can handle more than one type of fuel, you might not know which one to choose.

 How Long Will a Dual Fuel Generator Run on Propane Fuel?

-The bottom line is that if you need a good generator that can run on both gas and propane, you should strongly consider any of the above products.
+The bottom line is that if you need a quality generator that can run on both gas and propane, you should strongly consider the Westinghouse WGen7500DF.